 The last frames keeping the ship together failed with a mighty, tearing snap.
 Her body slid along the blood-soaked deck, then everything became strangely weightless.
 Rhione lifted up from the deck and rotated about in a slow spiral, bits of straw tumbling with her.
 Out the back of the ship, the dark sky whirled past, stars flashing, then the darkness of the Storm Below filled the opening.

 “I saved our son, Dhith,” she whispered as the Arshion plunged into Theisseg’s cruel domain.

 If you want to stay informed on my writing, sign up for my newsletter!

-If you enjoyed this story and like to support my writing, you can leave a review or buy The Last Flight of the Intrepid from Amazon, Amazon UK, Amazon Canada, Amazon Australia, Amazon Germany, Amazon Japan, Amazon Italy, Amazon Spain, Amazon France, Amazon Netherlands, Amazon India, Amazon Brazil, Barnes and Noble, iTunes, Kobo, and Smashword!
+If you enjoyed this story and like to support my writing, you can leave a review or buy Reflections of Eternity from Amazon, Amazon UK, Amazon Canada, Amazon Australia, Amazon Germany, Amazon Japan, Amazon Italy, Amazon Spain, Amazon France, Amazon Netherlands, Amazon India, Amazon Brazil, Barnes and Noble, iTunes, Kobo, and Smashword!

-The Last Flight of the Intrepid takes place in the universe of my novel, Above the Storm!
+The Plight of the Arshion takes place in the universe of my novel, Above the Storm!

 …to the people whose lives they’ve ruined.
 Do the riders have a weakness?